ice09/blockchainers-tech-sources/content/posts/pay-robots-with-circles-ubi.md

 ## But does it work?

-Yes it does, we prepared a simple demo for paying for (really cheap) Chuck Norris jokes with a Group Currency Token.
-The demo runs on Hardhat only, but could run on xDai with Circles UBI as well.
+Yes it does, we prepared a demo for paying for (really cheap) Chuck Norris jokes with a Group Currency Token.
+The demo currently runs on Hardhat, but could run on xDai with Circles UBI as well.
 The `OrgaHub`, which is necessary for transitive minting, is not deployed on the Mainnet for now.

 * All sources and Demo instructions for this blog post: https://github.com/ice09/token-paid-services